extremeshok/clamav-unofficial-sigs/README.md

  - Fix: correctly remove comments and blanklines from config before eval
  - Remove: invalid config values (eg. EXPORT path)
  - Fix: correctly check if rsync was successful

-## USAGE

-Usage: clamav-unofficial-sigs.sh [OPTION] [PATH|FILE]

--c, --config    Use a specific configuration file or directory
-        eg: '-c /your/dir' or ' -c /your/file.name'
-        Note: If a directory is specified the directory must contain atleast: master.conf, os.conf or user.conf
-        Default Directory: /etc/clamav-unofficial-sigs

--F, --force     Force all databases to be downloaded, could cause ip to be blocked

--h, --help      Display this script's help and usage information

--V, --version   Output script version and date information

--v, --verbose   Be verbose, enabled when not run under cron

--s, --silence   Only output error messages, enabled when run under cron

--d, --decode-sig        Decode a third-party signature either by signature name
-        (eg: Sanesecurity.Junk.15248) or hexadecimal string.
-        This flag will 'NOT' decode image signatures

--e, --encode-string     Hexadecimal encode an entire input string that can
-        be used in any '*.ndb' signature database file

--f, --encode-formatted  Hexadecimal encode a formatted input string containing
-        signature spacing fields '{}, (), *', without encoding
-        the spacing fields, so that the encoded signature can be used in any '*.ndb' signature database file

--g, --gpg-verify        GPG verify a specific Sanesecurity database file
-        eg: '-g filename.ext' (do not include file path)

--i, --information       Output system and configuration information for
-        viewing or possible debugging purposes

--m, --make-database     Make a signature database from an ascii file containing
-        data strings, with one data string per line.
-Additional information is provided when using this flag

--t, --test-database     Clamscan integrity test a specific database file
-        eg: '-t filename.ext' (do not include file path)

--o, --output-triggered  If HAM directory scanning is enabled in the script's
-        configuration file, then output names of any third-party signatures that triggered during the HAM directory scan

--w, --whitelist Adds a signature whitelist entry in the newer ClamAV IGN2
-        format to 'my-whitelist.ign2' in order to temporarily resolve a false-positive issue with a specific third-party signature.
-        Script added whitelist entries will automatically be removed if the original signature is either modified or removed from the third-party signature database

---check-clamav  If ClamD status check is enabled and the socket path is correctly
-        specifiedthen test to see if clamd is running or not

---install-all   Install and generate the cron, logroate and man files, autodetects the values
-         based on your config files

---install-cron  Install and generate the cron file, autodetects the values
-        based on your config files

---install-logrotate     Install and generate the logrotate file, autodetects the
-        values based on your config files

---install-man   Install and generate the man file, autodetects the
-         values based on your config files

---remove-script     Remove the clamav-unofficial-sigs script and all of
-        its associated files and databases from the system

 ## Script updates can be found at:
 ### https://github.com/extremeshok/clamav-unofficial-sigs